ehren/ceto/README.md

     u: mut = UniqueFoo()    # u is a (non-const) std::unique_ptr<"non-const" UniqueFoo> in C++ u2 = UniqueFoo()        # u2 is a (non-const) std::unique_ptr<const UniqueFoo> in C++

-    u.consuming_method(u2)  # Implicit std.move from last use of u2:
+    u.consuming_method(u2)  # Implicit std.move from last use of u2.
-                            # -To allow moves without copying, :unique are non-const by default
+                            # Note that :unique are non-const (allowing move) but
-                            # -Note they're still unique_ptr-to-const by default!
+                            # unique_ptr-to-const by default.

     u.consuming_method(u)   # in C++: CETO_AUTODEREF(u).consuming_method(std::move(u))
 )
 ```

 ## Usage